daizutabi/ivory/docs/tutorial/tuning.md

 #File study.yml {%=/examples/study.yml%}

 The `Tuner` instance has Optuna's `MedianPruner`.
 (Off course, you can use [other pruners](https://optuna.readthedocs.io/en/latest/reference/pruners.html).)
-A `Study` instance give an `ivory.callbacks.Pruning` instance to a run when the run is created, then with Ivory's [callback system](../callbacks), the `Pruning` instance communicates with Optuna.
+A `Study` instance give an `ivory.callbacks.Pruning` instance to a run when the run is created, then with Ivory's [callback system](../callbacks), the `Pruning` instance communicates with Optuna in order to determine pruning.

 !!! note